The Squirt and the Whale: Plot

 Homer tries to comfort a heartbroken Lisa, while Bart and Milhouse, who plan to poke Bluella with a stick, return to the beach and discover the police are going to blow up the whale carcass, as it cannot stay on the beach.
 The results are disastrous and blubber is everywhere, prompting the townspeople to use Bluella's remains for products such as corsets and perfume.
 Lisa sadly walks through town, where every squeaky noise reminds her of Bluella.
 She winds up at the beach, where she spots two whale calves — presumed to be Bluella's offspring — surrounded by sharks.
 Homer suddenly appears with a boat (which he had apparently offered to test drive) and a harpoon and they rush to the rescue, only to be stopped by two eco-activists, who caution Lisa that being an eco-activist means supporting all forms of life (including sharks but excluding cockroaches).
 Lisa agrees and stops Homer from shooting the sharks, but he inadvertently falls overboard.
 The eco-activists advise Homer to hit the sharks on the nose with a steel pail, which will either cause them to retreat or make the sharks devour Homer faster.
 When the eco-activists throw the pail to Homer, it strikes him in the head causing him to bleed and even more sharks arrive and circle Homer.
 Fortunately, the whale calves' father appears and rescues the young whales and Homer, driving the sharks away.
 In the end, the Simpson family watches the three whales swim out to sea, confident that they will thrive.
-Homer assumes that the whale will marry a "sexy lady octopus", and that a "little whale-upus is on the way!"
+Homer assumes that the whale will marry a "sexy lady octopus," and that a "little whale-upus is on the way!"
 Marge then suggests that they draw pictures of that tonight.
 Over the ending credits, the song "La Mer" plays while the pictures the Simpsons drew are shown.

 Production

-The episode was written by Matt Warburton his ninth writing credit for the series and directed by Lance Kramer.
+The episode was written by Matt Warburton, his ninth writing credit for the series, and was directed by Mark Kirkland.

 Cultural references

-As aired on many stations, Bart's chalkboard gag is "South Park - We'd stand beside you if we weren't so scared", a reference to the controversy surrounding the South Park episodes "200" and "201".
+As aired on many stations, Bart's chalkboard gag is "South Park - We'd stand beside you if we weren't so scared," a reference to the controversy surrounding the South Park episodes "200" and "201."
 The episodes satirized the controversies surrounding depictions of the Muslim prophet Muhammad.
 This led to threats against South Park creators Trey Parker and Matt Stone. and the original broadcast of "201" on April 21, 2010, was heavily censored by Comedy Central before being banned outright.
 The episode also features references to actor William Shatner with Comic Book Guy wearing a corset and says he is Captain Kirk from Star Trek I then as the corset loosens he says he becomes Star Trek I, Star Trek II, Star Trek V, Star Trek Generations, and finally Boston Legal.